cap-js/docs/java/change-tracking.md

 );
 ```

 You may add as many visitors as you need by chaining the `add()` calls.
 Each instance of the `CdsDiffProcessor` can have own set of visitors added to it.

 The visitors can be stateful, but it is up to you to manage their state.
-The visitors are not notified
-about the start and end of the comparison, they are taken by the `CdsDiffProcessor` as they are.

 If you need a stateful visitor, for example to gather all changed values, prefer simple disposable objects without complex state management.

 ### Implementing a Diff Visitor

-Additions and removals to the document are always observed via the method `added()` or `removed()`.
+The visitor is called for the changes in the entity element by element and the additions and removals are always reported
+as a structured values for complete added and removed parts of the entity.
+When the collections are compared, the additions and removals are reported to the visitor item by item.

 The methods `added()` and `removed()` have the following arguments:

-- pair of `Path` instances (`newPath` and `oldPath`) reflecting the new and old state of the entity
+- pair of [`Path`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/ql/cqn/Path.html) instances (`newPath` and `oldPath`) reflecting the new and old state of the entity
-- element that represents the association if the change occurred in the association
+- association as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html) or null, if the entity is added from the root
 - state of the changed data as a `Map`

 In case of the collections, the methods are called for each new item individually once per item.
 Content of the `Path` instances contain the same number of segments and reflects